saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-30-juniper-pyez-example-class.md

 Closing thoughts:
 =================

 By making your own class inherit the Juniper PyEZ Device class, it will be equipped with everything that PyEZ comes with.
-And by extending it with methods that make sense for your environment, you will have something that is very easy to re-use, making future scripts and programs easier to write and maintain.
+And by extending it with methods that make sense for your environment, you will have something that is very easy to reuse, making future scripts and programs easier to write and maintain.